mtconnect/mtcup/Agent-Usage-and-Configuration.md

                       Default: agent.cfg in current directory
 ```

-For Microsoft Windows® Services, when the agent is started without any arguments it is assumed it will be running as a service and will begin the service initialization sequence.
+For Microsoft Windows® Services, when the agent is started without any arguments, it is assumed it will be running as a service and will begin the service initialization sequence.
 The full path to the configuration file is stored in the registry in the following location:

 ```
     \\HKEY_LOCAL_MACHINE\SOFTWARE\MTConnect\MTConnect Agent\ConfigurationFile